Commuting symplectomorphisms and Dehn twists in divisors

-As in the beginning of the introduction, we have the following corollary. \begin{corollary} Under conditions of Theorem~\ref{th:twist_inf_general}, let $\gamma\subset \P H^0(Y,\cL^{\otimes d})\setminus \Delta$ be a meridian loop described in the beginning of the introduction.
+As in the beginning of the introduction, we have the following corollary. \begin{corollary} Under conditions of Theorem~\ref{th:twist_inf_general}, let $\gamma\subset \P H^0(Y,\cL^{\otimes d})\setminus \Delta$ be a meridian loop, defined analogously to one in the paragraph before Corollary~\ref{cor:fund_gp_grass}.
 Then

 \end{corollary}

 We prove these statements in Section~\ref{sec:proofs_spheres_divs}.
 We have earlier explained the plan of proof of Theorem~\ref{th:twist_inf_grass}; actually we follow this plan to prove the general Theorem~\ref{th:twist_inf_general} first, and then derive Theorem~\ref{th:twist_inf_grass} from it.